Lefty Gomez

 The American League gave Lefty Gomez annual passes

-Imagine having access to free admission to every American League game for you and your party.
-That’s what Lefty Gomez received with this pass given to him in 1979 as a member of Baseball’s Hall of Fame.
+Imagine having free admission to every American League game for you and your guests.
+Lefty Gomez received this pass granting him just that in 1979 as a Hall of Fame member.
 A lifelong American Leaguer, Gomez helped the Junior Circuit win five World Series.
-I
+He excelled in postseason play, going 6-0 w

 One response to “Lefty Gomez”